atrajit-sarkar/Watashino-Latex-Bot/README.md

 ## Discord bot usage

-A beautiful website demonstrating commands and usage is available at `index.html` in the root folder.
+A beautiful website demonstrating commands and usage is available at [this website](https://atrajit-sarkar.github.io/Watashino-Latex-Bot/) in the root folder.
 You can open it locally in your browser or host it anywhere.

 Prerequisites:
 - Python 3.9+